Nasserism: Ideology

-One of the most unique properties of Nasserism was its embrace of socialism, an ideology previously deeply unpopular in Egypt.
-The notion of socialism was treated with hostility in pre-Nasser Egypt, as socialism was considered to be an inherently anti-religious doctrine that sought to displace the traditions and religion of Egypt.
-However, Nasserism adopted the term of socialism, implementing several meanings to it - while at first the Nasserite commitment to socialism was ambiguous and often included contradictory concepts, the movement never wavered in promoting it.
-As a result, Nasser "made it very popular among the Arab masses".
+Particularly central to Nasserism was anti-imperialism - Nasser was one of the main founders of the Non-Alignment Movement.
+The secularist nature of the movement can be seen through its policies, which neutralised the Al-Azhar Mosque through the imposition of non-religious education, regulation of Islamic endowments, and abolition of Shari'ah courts.
+However, the secularism of Nasserism was milder in comparison to the ideology of Mustafa Kemal Atatürk; Nasserist secularism was expressed through progressive reforms such as introducing women's right to vote and to education.

 In world politics, Nasser's Egypt, along with Yugoslavia under Josip Broz Tito and India under Jawaharlal Nehru, was a major proponent of the Non-Aligned Movement, which advocated developing countries remaining outside the influence of the superpower blocs.
+This formed the basis of a third-worldist non-aligned Cold War movement advocated by Nasser.
 However, notwithstanding this policy and government suppression of communist organisations within Egypt, Egypt's deteriorating relations with Western powers, particularly following the Tripartite Aggression of 1956, made Egypt heavily dependent on military and civil assistance from the USSR.
 The same was true for other revolutionary Arab governments, which although repressive of communism within Arab borders, entered into strong longstanding relationships with communist states outside the Arab world.
 The Egyptian-Soviet alliance continued well into the presidency of Nasser's successor as president, Anwar Sadat, especially with regard to the Arab–Israeli conflict.

+Socialism

+One of the most unique properties of Nasserism was its embrace of socialism, an ideology previously deeply unpopular in Egypt.
+The notion of socialism was treated with hostility in pre-Nasser Egypt, as socialism was considered to be an inherently anti-religious doctrine that sought to displace the traditions and religion of Egypt.
+However, Nasserism adopted the term of socialism, implementing several meanings to it - while at first the Nasserite commitment to socialism was ambiguous, the movement never wavered in promoting it.
+As a result, Nasser "made it very popular among the Arab masses".
+Nasserism did embrace socialism, but objected to communist analysis of religion.
+It is also claimed that Nasserism rejected class struggle.